GLouTuny/GLouTuny/README.md

 ## 🎭 The Paradox

 I'm an **ambivert** — equally comfortable in solitude and chaos:
-- 🤫 Solo coding sessions at 1 AM
+- 🤫 Solo coding sessions at 3 AM
+- 🎉 Collaborative team sprints
 - 🧘 Meditation before a big deploy
+- ⚡ Adrenaline-fueled hackathons

 I contain multitudes, and so does my code.